techidaily/site-games-able/source/_posts/how-to-hunt-down-gamers-a-steams-journey.md

 ### Q: Are Hidden Steam Games Hidden From Your Friends?

  If you have selected to hide a game in your Steam library, none of your Steam Friends will be able to see that you're playing that certain game if you load and play it online.
-Similarly, if you are looking to remove a game from your Steam library, or if you want a specific way to hide one of your Steam games, there are multiple ways to[get rid of Steam games from your account](https://www.makeuseof.com/tag/how-to-finally-get-rid-of-games-from-your-steam-account/) , including hiding your games.
+Similarly, if you are looking to remove a game from your Steam library, or if you want a specific way to hide one of your Steam games, there are multiple ways to [get rid of Steam games from your account](https://www.makeuseof.com/tag/how-to-finally-get-rid-of-games-from-your-steam-account/) , including hiding your games.

 ### Q: Does Steam Count Your Hours Played if You Appear Invisible?

- By using the**Invisible** status option, you can[appear offline even if you're online on Steam](https://www.makeuseof.com/how-to-appear-offline-on-steam-when-online/) .
+ By using the**Invisible** status option, you can [appear offline even if you're online on Steam](https://www.makeuseof.com/how-to-appear-offline-on-steam-when-online/) .
 And, if you're worried about your time played for games not advancing while you appear**Invisible** , don't.
 Your time played will track at all times while you appear**Invisible** .
 But if you set your status to**Offline** , your time played won't be tracked.

 ### Q: How Can You Access Other People’s Steam Library?